Visitors - The Chamber of Commerce | Blackstone Virginia

 Blackstone is a town comprised of generations of many families making it a close knit town.
 While some family members leave for the reasons of continuing education, military service, changes in jobs and other reasons, many do return to their hometown upon completion of college or their military service and start families and contribute to the business successes of Blackstone.

-Those returning Blackstone natives bring back with them experience, knowledge and new ideas and a new prospective for the town.
-Changes come when these new prospectives/ideas are put into the community through new businesses, volunteerism, serving on local governments, becoming members of civic groups and working with the youth of our town.
+Those returning Blackstone natives bring back with them experience, knowledge and new ideas and a new perspective for the town.
+Changes come when these new perspectives/ideas are put into the community through new businesses, volunteerism, serving on local governments, becoming members of civic groups and working with the youth of our town.

 Recreational opportunities include everything from youth sports programs to golf, swimming, tennis, bowling, excellent hunting and fishing, boating and hiking, heritage trails, or just picnicking in Seay Park and enjoying the surroundings.
-The Town of Blackstone continues to show growth and progress today.
 The untiring efforts of business and civic leaders as well as wise planning by local government have made this possible.
-Blackstone has been named a "Main Street Community" and we plan on living up to that name.

-Blackstone Chamber of Commerce Visitors Center – The Visitors Center is located in the Blackstone Antiques and Crafts Mall on Main Street in the heart of the town’s historic district, promoting our local businesses, attractions and state wide tourism.
+Blackstone Chamber of Commerce Visitors Center – The Visitors Center is located in the Blackstone Antiques and Crafts Mall at 121 N. Main Street in the heart of the town’s historic district, promoting our local businesses, attractions and state wide tourism.
 The Visitors Center is open Monday-Friday 10 a.m. to 6 p.m., Saturday 10 a.m. to 5 p.m., and Sunday Noon to 5 p.m.